Lucas-Wee/NUSpaces/README.md

 - Each category button is its own router link which has been set up with the abovementioned filtering in place.
 The ability to disable angular material buttons ensures that after navigating to a category, said category cannot be selected again.

 #### Feed:
 The feed generates the posts, with filters if provided.
 Each post displays the userName and userAvatar, the time of posting, the image itself, the post category and the description.
 The feed is sorted in reverse chronological order.
+Users can choose to 'Like' the posts, and liked posts will appear in the 'favourites' section in the sidebar.
+Liking a post enables users to save the posts that they like in their collection.

 Technical details:
 - Since posts are stored in a collection, a queryAll returns all posts to display on a homepage, or alternatively has additional filters by category.
 All posts obtained are sorted by their date of posting.
 - After obtaining these details as an array, the feed component iterates over each item and generates a post, feeding in the relevant details to show on the card.
+- Each post object is augmented with a likes array which on liking or unliking adds or removes the current userID to the array respectively.

 ### User Profile Page:
 The user profile page will consist of the main details: